60 minutes / 2016

 (The title of Behe’s book, Darwin’s Black Box, is a reference to how, when Darwin presented his theory, he didn’t know how incredibly complex the inner workings of the cell were – they were only a “black box” to him.
 Would Darwin have ever suggested his theory if he’d had an inkling of how complex even the simplest life really is?)

-The documentary shows that since Behe first poised the problem of “irreducible complexity” many have tried to address it, but with no real success.
+The documentary shows that since Behe first posed the problem of “irreducible complexity” many have tried to address it, but with no real success.

 The ID movement is sometimes caricatured as being creationism in disguise.
 But it is made up of a very diverse group of scientists.
 There are Christians, cultists and atheists too, and while it seems most believe in an ancient earth, there are also 6-day creationists.
 What unites the ID movement is the shared belief that the evidence shows there must have been intelligence – an Intelligent Designer – behind the formation of the universe.